rejeep/authlogic-password-reset-tutorial/README.markdown

       - form.buttons do
         = form.commit_button

-And the functional test.
-This test also inclues the case when a user is logged in by using **should_require_no_user**.
-If you are not familiar with that method, read
+## Functional test

-[this blog post](http://tuxicity.se/rails/refactor/test/2009/11/24/testing-user-privileges-with-shoulda.html).
+This test includes the case when a user is logged in by using **should_require_no_user**.
+If you are not familiar with that method, read [this blog post](http://tuxicity.se/rails/refactor/test/2009/11/24/testing-user-privileges-with-shoulda.html).
 If you feel that it is unnessesary, just remove those four lines from the test.